stat6250-s17/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 1]
 - Question (aoneill2-stat6250): How many arguments does the mean function take?
+- Answer (aoneill2-stat6250): The mean function can have as many arguments as there are values to take the average of, but can also appear as an expression of a range of values of variables in an array, such as mean(of x1-x3) which is equivalent to mean(x1,x2,x3).

 [Course Textbook Chapter 13, Problem 2]
 - Question (aoneill2-stat6250): What is the resulting value type when you mix char and numeric vars in a function operation?
+- Answer (aoneill2-stat6250): SAS will automatically convert the character variable to a numeric variable, but there is a chance it may not work.

 [Course Textbook Chapter 13, Problem 3]
 - Question (aoneill2-stat6250): How many values must be accommodated in a format for a numeric value - do characters like commas and decimals count?